deficollective/deficollective.github.io/content/english/pages/impact.md

 ### veVELO Active Votes

 These votes are active for the current voting period, which lasts a week (epoch flips at 2AM GMT+2).
-Pools that are voted on by the Collective receives increased VELO emissions, helping them to attract more liquidity providers.
+Pools that are voted on by the Collective receives increased VELO emissions by the Velodrome DEX, helping them to attract more third-party liquidity providers.

 <iframe
   height="350"